aws-samples/aws-sam-swift/docs/index.md

 ## Project Templates
 The tool supports these templates.

-- **Hello World** creates a basic Lambda function that returns a welcome message.
+- **Hello World** creates a basic Lambda function written in Swift that returns a welcome message.
 It also creates an [Amazon API Gateway](https://aws.amazon.com/api-gateway/){:target="_blank"} REST endpoint to invoke your function.

-- **Serverless API** creates a full REST API to add, update, select, and remove items in an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/){:target="_blank"} database.
-An API Gateway uses Lambda functions to handle each action.
+- **REST API** creates a full REST API using [Amazon API Gateway](https://aws.amazon.com/api-gateway/){:target="_blank"} to add, update, select, and remove items in an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/){:target="_blank"} database.
+API Gateway uses Lambda functions written in Swift to handle each action.

-- **GraphQL API with Location Services** creates an [AWS AppSync](https://aws.amazon.com/appsync/){:target="_blank"} GraphQL API that queries location data from the [Amazon Location Service](https://aws.amazon.com/location/){:target="_blank"}.
+- **GraphQL API** creates an [AWS AppSync](https://aws.amazon.com/appsync/){:target="_blank"} GraphQL API that queries location data from the [Amazon Location Service](https://aws.amazon.com/location/){:target="_blank"}.
 It also queries weather data from a 3rd party weather API.
+AppSync uses Lambda functions written in Swift to handle each action.

 ## License